franznkemaka/rn-in-app-update/README.md

 componentDidMount(){
   InAppUpdate.checkUpdate();
   InAppUpdate.onUpdateDownloaded(() => {
-     // new update was download but not yet installed
+     // new update was downloaded but not yet installed
      // reload app to apply changes

      Alert.alert(